 - MySQL is a high-performance database management system far faster than its competitors.
 MySQL is a client-based database.

 If you want to kickstart your journey in the field of databases, check out our PHP and MYSQL training.

 We just introduced you to MySQL.
 Now let’s look at the arguments for the claim that MySQL is one of the most adaptable database platforms ever created.

-In the previous section, we discussed the basics of MySQL, in this section we are going to have a look over the reasons for which why you should opt for MySQL.
-MySQL have The following are some reasons why we need MySQL.
+In the previous section, we discussed the basics of MySQL; in this section, we are going to take a look at the reasons why you should opt for MySQL.
+MySQL has the following reasons why we need it:

 - It offers high comprehensive support for numerous programming languages and related frameworks, making integration very simple.

 - Every popular operating system and distribution, including Linux, Windows, macOS, and Debian, supports it.

 - It has very low or no operational costs and can handle more data.
 Due to this economic feasibility MySQL is suitable for small businesses and individual developers.

 - CIA triads are maintained by MySQL as it uses an SSL layer for encryption of the stored data.

 Learn MySQL Tutorial from scratch and become a database pro!